-Councilor St. Vil noted the that the LUPPW Committee has had quite a lot of discussion regarding this topic.
-He stated that he had taken on some items to research, and that he hoped to have that information for their next meeting.

-Land Use Director/Town Planner Elizabeth Burdick stated that her Office was continuing to work with Prides Corner, noting the following:
+Councilor St. Vil noted the that the LUPPW Committee has already had a lot of discussion regarding this topic.
+He stated that Land Use Director/Town Planner Elizabeth Burdick has stated that her Office was continuing to work with Prides Corner Nursey Farm on a number of issues regarding improvements that were made to the property/business.